Vespertine112/Vespertine112/README.md

 ### 🌄 About Me :

 - 📖 I'm currently a student at Utah State University studying Computer Science.
-- ⛺ In my free time I love to get outside, or hack on projects of all kinds! 👓
+- ⛺ In my free time I love to get outside, or hack on projects of all kinds (you might find me working on my Corne V3)! 👓
 - ⚡ Currently, I am learning full-stack web development and having a blast!